Superior Mesenteric Artery Syndrome

 Basics

-- Superior mesenteric artery (SMA) syndrome is extrinsic compression of the third portion of the duodenum between the SMA and aorta.
+- Superior mesenteric artery (SMA) syndrome is the extrinsic compression of the third portion of the duodenum between the SMA and aorta.

 - The diagnosis is somewhat controversial because symptoms do not always correlate with radiologic findings and do not always improve following treatment.